6 Natural Herbs That Help You Fall Asleep Instantly

 How to take it: Dried extracts, tablets, capsules, tea, or liquid drops.

 Most commonly associated with treating anxiety and depression, St. John’s Wort has also been used for centuries (seriously, since the times of ancient Greece) to aid sleep.
 Though it’s unclear how exactly it helps you sleep, many studies have shown a link between it and your GABA receptors, a gateway for sleep-inducing chemicals in your brain.
-It’s also been shown to stimulate production of serotonin, the neurotransmitter that makes you happy.
+It’s also been shown to stimulate the production of serotonin, the neurotransmitter that makes you happy.
 Basically, if your insomnia is due to a chemistry imbalance, St. John’s Wort can help.
-If you're currently taking birth control speak to your doctor first as this supplement can interfere with the efficacy of the pill.

 How to take it: Tablets, teas, capsules, or liquid drops.